-Engineering (n) - the use of math and science to solve problems.... and to design super awesome stuff!
+Engineering (n) - the use of math and science to solve problems.... and to design super awesome stuffl

 This course introduces students to the skills and foundations of engineering through hands-on projects and real-world application.
 Students will work both individually and in teams to design and create solutions to problems using a design process and a variety of skills and tools taught throughout this course including, hand sketching, 3D modeling software, prototyping, and the use of manufacturing equipment.
-This class is mega fun and fast paced, intended for anyone who wants to turn their ideas into reality and eventually build their own Iron Man suit\ 2 university credits are available.
+This class is mega fun and fast paced, intended for anyone who wants to turn their ideas into reality and eventually build their own Iron Man suit 2 university credits are available.

-\Disclaimer: students do not actually build an Iron Man suit in class.
+Disclaimer: students do not actually build an Iron Man suit in class.
+Click here for Video of Course Description

-CIVIL ENGINEERING AND ARCHITECTURE (CEA)Course ID: AA306SFAGrade: 10-12Credit: 1.0Prerequisite: IED or Teacher Approval - see Mr. Meyers
+CIVIL ENGINEERING AND ARCHITECTURE (CEA)

+Grade: 10-12 Credit: 1.0 Prerequisite: IED or Teacher Approval - see Mr. Meyers